oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/checkbox.md

 ## Boolean Value

-By default the component is used with a boolean value that when being checked returns `true` and when not being checked returns `false`
+By default the checkbox is used with a boolean value that when being checked returns `true` and when not being checked returns `false`

 </card>